 Contractors many times are required by the owner or obligee to provide a contract bonds – also known as a payment or performance bond or a construction bond – which acts as a guarantee that they abide by the terms of the contract while also guaranteeing that they pay all related subcontractors and suppliers that otherwise may have the ability to lien the project.
 Suretyship is a specialized guarantee established between three parties – a principal (contractor), obligee (owner or general contractor) and the surety.
+APPLY NOW

 These all serve the same purpose of protecting the obligee, but are used differently depending on the circumstance: